JohnCul/MarioKart/README.md

 # MarioKart
 Stats collection for the new season
+All the stats are in Stats.csv in the main folder

 DO NOT TOUCH THE PLAYERDATA FOLDER!
 This is what saves and loads the stats